oppia/oppia-android/wiki/Feature-Development-Guide.md

 # Feature Development Guide

-This guide is for **Android developers** who need to ship a feature safely: gate it behind a feature flag, understand how it moves through the release pipeline, and request that it be enabled in production.
+This guide is for **Android developers** who need to ship a feature safely.
+It covers how to gate a feature behind a feature flag, how the feature moves through the release pipeline, and how to request that it be enabled in production.

 **For the technical mechanics of creating a flag** (constants, Dagger wiring, analytics logging), see the [Platform Parameters & Feature Flags](Platform-Parameters-&-Feature-Flags.md) wiki.